PacoReinaCampo/MPSoC-NTM/doc/isa/or1k/markdown/instructions/opcode-descriptions.md

 | `rtrans.tensor.w`  | `Calculate the transpose of the single-precision tensor value in frs1, then write the result to frd`                             |
 | `rdiff.tensor.w`   | `Calculate the differentiation of the single-precision tensor value in frs1, then write the result to frd`                       |
 | `rint.tensor.w`    | `Calculate the integration of the single-precision tensor value in frs1, then write the result to frd`                           |
-: RV32RALG - "RV32RALG Standard Extension for Double-Precision Floating-Point"
+: RV32RALG - "RV32RALG Expanded Extension for Real Linear Algebra"

 | instruction name   | instruction description                                                                                                          |
 |--------------------|:---------------------------------------------------------------------------------------------------------------------------------|